 Iryna Liauchonak, M.D., 2014

 "Excellent rotation.
-The best one I have had.
-Just graduated from medical school, Highly recomended. " -Parth Dave Ross University
+The best one I have had "Just graduated from medical school.
+Highly recommended.

 "This externship has been a terrific experience.
 Also, patients who come to the office are respectful to the externs.
 Finally, I have enjoyed a lot this rotation and I would strongly recommend it to anyone who needs US clinical experience. "

 "I recently did an externship with Dr. Jaddou.
 It was the best externship experience I've had in the U.S. He had a very busy practice.
 He is a faculty at two medical schools.
-He is a staff at many hospitals and a professor.
-I am sure a letter of recommendation from him will add a lot of value." -Vineet Pillai M.D.
-India
+He is a staff member at many hospitals and a professor."
+I am sure a letter of recommendation from him will add a lot of value.

-"...You get to work in an environment that is truly conducive to learning.
-The clinical experiences and knowledge that I have gained during this rotation are truly priceless.
-In my opinion, Dr. Jaddou is not only an amazing clinician but also a caring human being."
+"You get to work in an environment that is truly conducive to learning."
+The clinical experiences and knowledge I have gained during this rotation are truly priceless.
+"In my opinion, Dr. Jaddou is not only an amazing clinician but also a caring human being."

 Hello Dr, Jaddou,

-Dr Jaddou is very knowledgeable and also very approachable; this externship added a lot to my knowledge.
+Dr. Jaddou is very knowledgeable and also very approachable; this externship added a lot to my knowledge.

 The offices are very systematic and disciplined.

 I understand everyone wants to know about the LoR.
-And yes, if you work hard, it is very likely that you will obtain a good LoR from Dr. Jaddou.
-He has a lot of connection in Detroit area and the letter can be very helpful if you are going to apply for family medicine or internal medicine.
-Moreover, if you work even harder, you may get a certification of the Student of The Month, which will make your CV looks good.
+And yes, if you work hard, it is very likely that you will obtain a good LOR from Dr. Jaddou.
+He has a lot of connections in the Detroit area, and the letter can be very helpful if you are going to apply for family medicine or internal medicine.
+Moreover, if you work even harder, you may get a certification as "Student of the Month," which will make your CV look good.

-I'd like to recommend this rotation to everyone, especially those IMG who has just started preparing for the match.
+I'd like to recommend this rotation to everyone, especially those IMG who have just started preparing for the match.
 I guarantee that you will learn a lot through this rotation.
 For my Chinses friends who have never been to the USA before, I strongly recommend you to take a rotation here before you do the OB with the hospitals.

 I am writing to request your recommendation for my ERAS (Internal Medicine, Preliminary/Transitional Year) and SF Match Ophthalmology applications.

 I appreciate the opportunity I had to complete an externship at your clinics in May 2022.
 It allowed me to see a high volume of patients with various backgrounds and needs ranging from acute/problem-oriented to chronic disease follow-up, procedures, and wellness visits.
-This first US clinical experience prepared me well for subsequent Ophthalmology and Internal Medicine rotations.
+This first US clinical experience prepared me well for subsequent ophthalmology and internal medicine rotations.
 Again, I am very grateful for your guidance throughout the externship and the welcoming collegial atmosphere at the clinics.